anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 `FirebaseMessaging.getInstance().subscribeToTopic("news")`

 Topics are generic and anyone can subscribe to it.
 So it should never contain userId, email, private info or secrets.
 Topics can also support normal and data messages.

-#### Doze mode
-Doze mode is an aggressive battery saving state introduced in Android 6.
-Doze mode progresses from Light to Deep.
-First when screen of off - no doze yet.
-Device is stationary -> light doze mode.
-Then after some time it enters deep doze where CPU sleeps most of the time, network is blocked, work deferred and only maintenance window work happens every 10 - 30 mins (increasing gaps).
-During this time Android wakes up breifly, runs pending jobs, delivers queued notifications, allows app to sync, re-enters doze mode.

-Foreground apps, services, high priority push notifications FCM, System apps such as clock etc are only allowed.
-There is a maintenance window concept when background tasks are allowed in a short burst every few minutes.
-Alarms set using `setAndAllowWhileIdle()` kind of API are allowed.

 ### HTTP Short polling
 This is client specific implementation where client keeps polling server in some interval.
 A typical implementation is 2s or 5s.